Home Modification Loan Program

 Applicants are responsible for finding, hiring and managing their chosen contractor.
 Although the program does not recommend specific contractors, if assistance is needed applicants can contact their regional provider.

-Once the mortgage is recorded funds can be requested.
-Once the regional provider receives the loan funding, project funds can be requested by the homeowner.
+Once the mortgage is recorded, project funds can be requested by the homeowner.
 Loan funds are disbursed in increments based on invoices submitted throughout the modification project.

 HMLP helped the DeRosa/Silva Family to modify their home to create a studio apartment with an accessible bathroom and entrance for their daughter Valeria, who has Cerebral Palsy and uses a wheelchair for mobility.